-A sewer inspection using a camera can get to the deepest parts of your sewer and find exactly what is wrong with it.
-The camera is capable of sending high resolution images or video directly to the operator, who can then determine where your sewer issue is and the most appropriate method to fix it.
+A sewer inspection using a camera can get to the deepest parts of the sewer system and find the exact problem.
+Our cameras are capable of sending high resolution images or video directly to the operator, who can then determine where the sewer and drain line issue is and the most appropriate method to fix it.

 A sewer inspection with video is almost always preferable because it can find the exact cause of the problem a lot faster than other methods.
 Video inspections are a great way to get a lot of information about the issue as quickly as possible, whether it is a clog, tree root invasion, a broken pipe, corrosion or more.